neopilotai/LLMCode/llmcode/website/docs/usage/watch.md

 The chat has the history of the AI comments you just made, so you can continue on naturally from there.

-You can also use the normal llmcode chat in your terminal to work with many of llmcode's more advanced features:
+You can also use the normal llm code in your terminal to work with many of llmcode's more advanced features:

 - Use `/undo` to revert changes you don't like.
 Although you may also be able to use your IDE's undo function to step back in the file history.